faddat/PhatBolts/README.md

 * /root/.lnd/data/chain/bitcoin/mainnet/admin.macaroon
 * /root/.lnd/tls.cert

+-- after the install is complete, feel free to check on the status of LND with `systemctl status lnd`.
+Then, you should see it asking you to run `lncli create`.
+Youl'll then preserve your 24 words very carefully, and choose a password to encrypt your wallet.
+Finally, you'll want to run `lncli unlock` and enter your password.
+Then, LND will begin running.
+To verify that, you can use `systemctl status lnd`.

 ## Security

 At this point I haven't tested the security of this setup to any appreciable degree.
 As I do that, or others make recommendations, I'll be putting that information here and adjusting the code as needed.